 If you’d like my personal help with your med school application, request a free, no-obligation 50-minute phone conference with me by emailing email@example.com.

 “I probably spent 30 hours trying to write my AMCAS personal statement by myself before I found this site.
 I’d nearly worn out my delete button because everything I wrote looked either sappy and sentimental, or cold, sterile, and unfeeling.
 (I absolutely dreaded going to one of those expensive admissions consultants who just asks to see what you’ve written and criticizes it.)
 Jeannie’s required audio class was amazing, and it completely transformed the way that I was approaching this.
 After I finished her class I quickly brainstormed five pages of excellent useable ideas from my own life, and Jeannie then gave me personal help deciding which items to include and how I could structure my essay.
 In a matter of a few hours I had a powerful personal statement that I am still immensely proud of.
 I got into med school on the first try.”

 “I came to Jeannie because I had lower MCAT scores due to a couple of different factors.
 Jeannie helped me to maximize everything else about my application, and in the end I was thrilled to not just get accepted — but to receive a 100% paid full ride scholarship to medical school to boot.
 I met the love of my life there, got married shortly after med school graduation, and am currently completing a prestigious residency at the Ivy League university of my dreams.
 Does Jeannie Burlowski change people’s lives?
 Absolutely.”

-Note: Because application advisors cannot control your grades, your MCAT scores, the amount and quality of your volunteer experience, or how thoroughly you follow the advice offered on these pages, please understand that we cannot guarantee any individual’s acceptance to medical school.
+Note: Because application advisors cannot control a student’s grades, MCAT scores, the amount and quality of volunteer experience, or how thoroughly students follow the advice offered on these pages, please understand that we cannot guarantee any individual’s acceptance to medical school.